camunda/blog.camunda.org/content/post/2019/08/keycloak-identity-provider-extension.md

 Let's now come to a somewhat more complex scenario: we add single sign-on.

-* Connect Camunda's Identity Service to Keycloak
+* Keep connecting Camunda's Identity Service to Keycloak
 * Get rid of Camunda's Login Page and use SSO including Social Login etc.

 ![Single Sign On](single-sign-on.png)